hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 you can expect further improvements, including generational GC behavior, in the future.

-In our tests we found that in JDK version 14.0.2, the other low-latency collector, Shenandoah, did not perform as well as ZGC and latencies with it exceeded 10 ms in many cases.
+In our tests we found that as of JDK version 14.0.2, the other low-latency collector, Shenandoah, still did not perform as well as ZGC and latencies with it exceeded 10 ms in many cases.

 ### Reduce the Jet Cooperative Thread Pool